umaar/nodetime/README.md

 ## Features

-### Request Sampling
+### Request and Operation Sampling
-A core feature of Nodetime, which gives you visibility of what's happening inside your application by showing requests with a lot of information, including response time, CPU time, operations such as database calls, http client requests, file system and other API calls, which happened at the same time.
+A core feature of Nodetime, which gives you visibility of what's happening inside your application by showing requests and operations, e.g. API calls, with a lot of information, including response time, CPU time, operations such as database calls, http client requests, file system and other API calls, which happened at the same time.
 And this all completed with related context information and application state.

 ### Custom Sampling